ktaylor63/southeast/site/content/articles/a-gem-for-hunters-and-hikers-alike.md

 Altama is poised yet again to make history.
 It is the linchpin connecting two distinctive conservation corridors: the Altamaha; and an under-construction greenway that runs from the Okefenokee Swamp to Fort Stewart near Savannah, Georgia.

 The goal, ultimately, is 1.5 million acres of protected land across the coastal plain of Georgia.
-Jason Lee, a Georgia Department of Natural Resources (DNR) conservation manager stitching the corridors together, says a long-term Southern conservation strategy depends upon huge swaths of connected lands.
+Jason Lee, a Georgia Department of Natural Resources (DNR) program manager stitching the corridors together, says a long-term Southern conservation strategy depends upon huge swaths of connected lands.

 “We not only have development and land-use patterns way out into the future that we’re uncertain about, but we also have a lot of obstacles that prevent species from moving about freely,” Lee said.
 “We’re trying to protect enough habitat so that species we’re concerned about can persist well into the future.”